jmlambert78/CAPandMore/README.md

 To deploy, ensure that you access a K8S cluster & prepare a PV provisionner (NFS or other)

 If you are in AKS, you will need to provide more elements (revision to come) (Subscription etc)

 NB: If you deployed with the https://github.com/jmlambert78/deploy-cap-aks-cluster mechanism, this deployment is compatible and will reuse envvars defined in the previous process (deploy AKS) (and especially the deploy-cap-aks-cluster/init_aks_env.sh )

 Create/modify a new initxxxx.sh file (if you have not the above init_aks_env.sh for AKS)
 ------------------------------
 ```
 #!/bin/bash
-export AKSDEPLOYID="$PWD/CAP-080819"  #<- Create a new dir where CAPandMore will set all working files
+export AKSDEPLOYID="$PWD/CAP-080819"  #<- Create a new dir where CAPnMore will set all working files
 export REGION="yourzone"
 export KUBECONFIG="$AKSDEPLOYID/kubeconfig" #<- Copy your kube config file here under kubeconfig
 export CF_HOME="$AKSDEPLOYID/cfconfig"      #<- will be used to store Cloudfoundry setups (to allow multi clusters)